skeoop/skeoop.github.io/java8/Method-References.md

     }
 ```
-To add `handleLogin` as Action Event handler for the loginButton, we can use a method reference:
+The method `handleLogin` *looks* like an event handler (has the correct parameter), but it is not part of a class that "*implements EventHander*".

+We can use `handleLogin` as an event handler by refering to it in a *method reference*:
 ```java
      @FXML
      public void initialize() {
          loginButton.setOnClick( this::handleLogin );
      }
 ```
-The `setOnClick` method accepts a method reference `this::handleLogin` because the method signature matches the method in the *EventHandler&lt;ActionEvent&gt;* interface (it has a single parameter of type ActionEvent).
+The `setOnClick` method accepts a method reference `this::handleLogin` because the method signature matches the method in the *EventHandler&lt;ActionEvent&gt;* interface.

 ### Example: Consumer